Keyboard Shortcuts?f

 The shared intention also provides for the coordination of their actions (so that, for example, Beatrice doesn't start pouring until Ayesha is holding the glass under the bottle).
 And coordination of this type would normally facilitate occurrences of the type of outcome intended.
 In this way, invoking a notion of shared intention provides one answer to our question about what it is for some actions to be collectively directed to an outcome.

 Are there also ways of answering the question which involve psychological structures other than shared intention?
-In this paper we shall draw on recent discoveries about how multiple agents coordinate their actions to argue that the collective directedness of some actions to an outcome can be explained in terms of a particular interagential structure of motor representations.
-Our actions having collective goals is not always only a matter of what we intend: sometimes it constitutively involves motor representation.
+In what follows I shall draw on recent discoveries about how multiple agents coordinate their actions to argue that the collective directedness of some actions to an outcome can be explained in terms of a particular interagential structure of motor representations.

 a clue: when agents perform joint actions, motor representation concerning a partner’s action can occur.